ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 # making the pulling down gesture to indicate fucking someone

 The other exchange students didn't seem to appreciate P.P.
-Hero's collection of educational DVDs, displayed on shelves rising two stories behind his living room staircase.
-Brent made his way up the stairs, looking thoughtfully at the titles on the jewel cases, hoping that Hero would appear and talk with him.
+Hero's collection of educational DVDs, displayed on shelves rising behind his living room staircase.
+Brent made his way up the stairs, looking thoughtfully at the titles on the jewel cases.

-The other exchange students sat in small groups around hot pots below, dipping squid, cabbage and tofu in the the boiling red water, making exaggerated conversation.
-The living room was filled with the light of a blazing August sunset, reflecting off the windows of Taipei.

-Brent's eyes ached as they adjusted to the dark landing leading into the kitchen.
+Brent's eyes ached as they adjusted to the comparative darkness of the kitchen landing at the top of the stairs.
 He nodded and smiled at different Rotary members that he vaguely remembered.

-"You have so many DVDs," said Brent, when he found Hero in the kitchen.
+"You have so many DVDs," said Brent, when he found Hero near the refrigerator.
 "How do you say 'DVD' in Mandarin?"

 Hero shrugged.
 "DVD," he said.